Darkade/Darkade.github.io/_drafts/2020-08-16-adventure-writing.md

 ---
+layout: post
 title: "How I wrote a D&D adventure using Emacs + org-mode"
-featuredimage: /assets/2020-05-22/candles.jpg
+featuredimage: /assets/2020-08-16/2020-08-16-Arcane-Moon.png
 description: I just published a D&D adventure and I wrote it just using Emacs... kind of.
 imagewidth: 1920
 imageheight: 1280
 ---

-![][cover]
+![Arcane Moon is now available!][cover]

 Emacs + org-mode is the definitive writing experience, it allowed me to organize my writing process, write, export to PDF, and quickly make revisions.
-Yes, I am a developer, and yes Emacs is my "IDE" of choice, how ever even if you are not I think there's a lot you can get by using emacs, though it will take a large-ish amount of setup.
+Yes, I am a developer, and yes Emacs is my "IDE" of choice, however, even if you are not, I think there's a lot you can get by using emacs, though it will take a large-ish amount of setup.

 <!--more-->

 ---

+![Arcane Moon Adventure][FullAdventure]
+_Arcane Moon was made in Emacs_

 So After the click-batty title, did I really just used Emacs?
-And the answer is, I could have just used Emacs and org-mode, but if I of course used some other tools.
+The answer is, I could have just used Emacs and org-mode, but I of course used some other tools.
 And since you are probably here for the tool list, here's what you'll need:

 **If you want a barebones adventure output:**
 - [Emacs + org-mode][emacs]
 - [The DnD 5e LaTeX Template github repo][template]
 - [A LaTeX environment][latex]

-**If you want to have a cover add:**
+**If you want to have a cover:**
 - [Adobe spark][spark]
 - Preview or a similar PDF viewer with minimal editing functionality

-**If you want to add maps to your adventure:**
+**If you want to add maps:**
 - [Dungeondraft][dungeondraft]
 - [Krita][krita]